BluBallZ/Windows-Custom-Context-Menu/README.md

     Locate the RegEdit_Uninstaller.bat file: This is the batch script you downloaded.
     Prepare Your Original .reg File: Ensure you have the original .reg file (e.g., WindowsCustomContextMenu.reg) that you used to add the entries.
 This script will parse that file to identify the keys to remove.
     Generate Uninstallers:
-        Drag your original custom .reg file (e.g., WindowsCustomContextMenu.reg) directly onto the RegEdit_Uninstaller.bat script.
+        Run the batch file or Drag your original custom .reg file (e.g., WindowsCustomContextMenu.reg) directly onto the RegEdit_Uninstaller.bat script.
-        A command prompt window will open, parse your file, and create individual uninstaller .reg files.
+        A command prompt window will open, parse your file, and create uninstaller .reg file.
-        These newly generated uninstaller files will be placed in a new folder named RegUninstallers Run an Uninstaller:
+        This newly generated uninstaller files will be placed in the folder Run an Uninstaller:
-        Navigate to the RegUninstallers folder.
-        Find the specific Uninstall_YOUR_KEY_PATH.reg file that corresponds to the entry you wish to remove (the filename will reflect the registry path).
-        Double-click this uninstaller .reg file.
+        Double-click this uninstaller.reg file.
         Confirm the security prompts (click "Yes" twice) to remove the entry from your registry.

-This process ensures you can selectively remove any custom context menu options you've added without manually navigating the Registry Editor.
+This process ensures you can remove all custom context menu options you've added without manually navigating the Registry Editor.

 ---